Complex Criminal Law

 Criminal proceedings have a profound impact on those involved – professionally, privately and financially.
-Early, calm and strategic defence is therefore more important than any quick reaction “from the gut”.
+Early, calm and strategic defense is therefore more important than any quick reaction “from the gut”.

 Not every case is spectacular – but for those concerned, every case is existential.
-I provide defence across the whole field of general criminal law, with particular experience in complex and business-related matters.
+I provide defense across the whole field of criminal law, with particular experience in complex and business-related matters.

-Offences against the person, property and asset offences, traffic offences and others. - Business-related criminal proceedings
+Offenses against the person, property and asset offenses, traffic offenses and others. - Business-related criminal proceedings

-Fraud, embezzlement, corruption, insolvency-related issues, criminal liability risks for directors. - Defence of professionals
+Fraud, embezzlement, corruption, insolvency-related issues, criminal liability risks for directors. - Defense of professionals

-Proceedings against physicians, lawyers, corporate bodies and senior executives. - Own defence investigations with strong investigative capabilities
+Proceedings against physicians, lawyers, pilots, corporate bodies and senior executives. - Own defense investigations with strong investigative capabilities

-Building an independent defence strategy with targeted investigations outside the law-enforcement authorities – supported by a “private MEK” (mobile task force) of former senior criminal police officers, enabling high-quality, discreet and legally sound investigative work. - Early defence in investigative proceedings
+Building an independent defense strategy with targeted investigations outside the law-enforcement authorities – supported by a “private MEK” (mobile task force) of former senior criminal police officers, enabling high-quality, discreet and legally sound investigative work. - Early defense in investigative proceedings

-Access to the case file, assessment of the allegations, defence strategy, communication with the authorities.
+Access to the case file, assessment of the allegations, defense strategy, communication with the authorities.

-Preparation, motions to take evidence, examination of witnesses, dealing with media and public attention. - Appeals (Revision) before Higher Regional Courts and the Federal Court of Justice
+Strategic preparation and orchestration of the defense, selection and coordination of litigation-focused colleagues, evidentiary motions, examination of witnesses, and management of media and public attention. - Appeals (Revision) before Higher Regional Courts and the Federal Court of Justice

-Drafting grounds of appeal in a highly formalised remedy procedure in which even minor formal errors can lead to inadmissibility. - Constitutional complaints in criminal matters
+Drafting grounds of appeal in a highly formalized remedy procedure in which even minor formal errors can lead to inadmissibility. - Constitutional complaints in criminal matters

 Review and drafting of constitutional complaints to the Federal Constitutional Court, where, in addition to the substantive arguments, strict compliance with all formal requirements is of crucial importance. - Retrial (Wiederaufnahme)